arindas/arindas.github.io/content/blog/segmented-log-rust.md

 The students come up with the following solution:

-They first write down the instructions sequentially on sheets of paper, and then perform the calculations on their own private sheet.
+They first write down the instructions sequentially on sheets of paper, and then perform the calculations separately on their own private sheet.
 When they are done writing on a sheet of paper with the instructions, they only share the sheet containing the instructions.
 They never share their private sheet.
-After passing a sheet full of instructions, the start writing the instructions on a new sheet of paper.
+After passing a sheet full of instructions, they start writing the subsequent instructions on a new sheet of paper.

 The backbenchers are able to receive the same set of instructions in the same sequence through the sheets.
 They perform the necessary calculations on their